kevinmcalear/hater_news/README.md

 	heroku config:set BUILDPACK_URL=https://github.com/thenovices/heroku-buildpack-scipy

 This also creates a remote repository (called heroku) which it configures in your local git repo.
-Heroku generates a random name for your app - you can pass a parameter to specify your own, or rename it later with `heroku apps:rename`.
+Heroku generates a random name for your app.  * **Note:**  you can pass a parameter to specify your own name, or rename it later with `heroku apps:rename`.

 Now deploy your code: